 Mark recalls incidents from his own life.
 There was a time when Mark got good purchase offer for Facebook.
 It was getting difficult to response negative to the money coming.
 It is not only the temptation of money but eventually, things were running quite difficult that majority of members of his leadership team was in favor of selling Facebook.
 It was difficult for him to stick to his decision as a leader when eventually people start deserting you.
 He, however, remain focused and eventually Facebook became the biggest social network.

 Ideas don’t come out fully formed.
 They only become clear as you work on them.
 You just have to get started.

-He gives example of Facebook itself.
-When creating Facebook he have never thought of making the biggest social network.
+He gives an example of Facebook itself.
+When creating Facebook he has never thought of making the biggest social network.
 His vision was to connect people of Harvard.
-Even when he have successfully rolled out Facebook, he was joyful that he have connected the Harvard fellow.
+Even when he has successfully rolled out Facebook, he was joyful that he have connected the Harvard fellow.
 He thought someday someone will connect the people around the world in the same manner.
 We often think someone should do this and that but actually its us who need to go ahead and do the things.

 The idea of a single eureka moment is a dangerous lie.
 It makes us feel inadequate since we haven’t had ours.

 Again he refers to the movie, The Social Network, and tells that there are not Eureka moment.
 Actually it pushes people to think that their Eureka moment will come and they need to grab it.
 Actually there is no such moment there.
 You need to constantly keep working from your end and transform one moment into Eureka moment.
 So just forget any such thing exists, and start doing what you require to fulfil the purpose of your life.

 Its good to be idealistic.
 But be prepared to be misunderstood.